-Puerto Vallarta is a wonderful place to spend time on your vacation or, if you have enough money, to live here full-time or as a snowbird for six months or so.
-It’s also an easy place to help improve the lives of Mexican kids, many of whom don’t have enough to eat, have been abandoned by their parents, are offered poor standards of education or are sick and need medical help.
+Puerto Vallarta is a wonderful place to spend time on your vacation or, if you have enough money, to live here full-time.
+It’s also an easy place to help improve the lives of Mexican children, many of whom don’t have enough to eat, have been abandoned by their parents, are offered poor standards of education or are sick and need medical help.

 This article shows you how you can help the IFC and how IFC supports the health, education and culture of Mexican children.